-day, I'm feeling
+Reflect and Write

-•
+Today, I'm feeling

-e been surprised by
+I've been surprised by

-n still concerned about
+I'm still concerned about

-hopeful that
+I'm hopeful that

-lon't understand
+I don't understand

-Before receiving BENLYSTA also discuss with your healthcare provider if you:
+Before receiving BENLYSTA, discuss with your healthcare provider if you:

 - think you have an infection or have infections that keep coming back.
-You should not receive BENLYSTA if you have an infection unless your healthcare provider tells you to. - have or have had mental health problems such as depression or thoughts of suicide. - have recently received a vaccination or if you think you may need a vaccination.
-If you are receiving BENLYSTA, you should not receive live vaccines. - are taking other medicines, including prescription and over-the-counter medicines, vitamins, and herbal supplements. - are allergic to other medicines. - are receiving other biologic medicines or monoclonal antibodies. - have or have had any type of cancer. - have any other medical conditions.
+Do not use BENLYSTA if you have an infection unless your healthcare provider tells you to. - have or have had mental health problems such as depression or thoughts of suicide. - have recently received or may need a vaccination.
+If you are receiving BENLYSTA, you should not receive live vaccines. - are taking any medicines, including prescription, over-the-counter, vitamins, and herbal supplements. - are allergic to other medicines. - are receiving other biologic medicines. - have or have had any type of cancer. - have any other medical conditions.